engrmahabub/wee/syntax/syntax.md

 let q,p ∈ L --Logic

 --using modifier operators
-set a := 10  -- modify value of a
+set a =: 10  -- modify value of a
-set a += 1   -- increment value of a-
+set a +: 1   -- increment value of a
-set a -= 1   -- decrement value of a
+set a -: 1   -- decrement value of a

--- modify two variables using one constant set q, p := True  -- modify value of q set x, y := 10.5  -- modify value of x and y
+-- modify two variables using one constant set q, p =: True  -- modify value of q set x, y =: 10.5  -- modify value of x and y

---modify several variables in a single line set a := 11, q := False, x,y := 20.15
+--modify several variables in a single line set a =: 11, q =: False, x,y =: 20.15
 ```

 ## Type declaration

-User can define types using keyword _def_ and operator "<:".
+User can define types using keyword _def_ and operator "=".

 ```
-def <type_name> <: <subtype constructor>
+def <type_name> = <subtype constructor>

 --using new type
 let <var_name>[,<var_name>] ... ∈ <type_name>